ShaunakSensarma/Data_Structures_Algorithms/README.md

 6. House Robber-2.

 ## Two pointer/sliding window technique.
-1.
+(2)
+1. Longest subarray with sum less than or equal to K.
+2. Max sum from cards - only from ends.